Mahiethan/Detect-Optimise-Passes-for-Data-Structs/tests/AoS/staticAoSNotes.md

 %6 = zext i32 %5 to i64
 %8 = alloca %struct.node, i64 %6, align 16
 ```

+These instructions will be referred to as `%vla`, `%vla1`, etc. when using the `-fno-discard-value-names` flag with clang
 ### Second example

 #### The struct is defined using a `type_def`.